PavelPZ/riverpod_navigator/README.md

 }
 ```

-The use in the widget code then looks like this
+Use MyLinkButton in the screen code:

 ```dart
 ...